BitDevsLagos/BitcoinWallet/rust/ReadMe.md

 We welcome and encourage contributions!
 Here’s how you can help:

 1. Fork the repository and clone it locally.
-2. Check out the `Rust-BitcoinWallet` branch: `git checkout Rust-BitcoinWallet`.
 3. Create a new feature branch for your work: `git checkout -b your-feature-name`.
 4. Make your changes.
 Please add unit tests for new functionality.
 5. Commit your work and push it to your fork.
-6. Open a Pull Request against the `Rust-BitcoinWallet` branch of the main `BitDevsLagos/BitcoinWallet` repository.
+6. Open a Pull Request against the `main` branch of the main `BitDevsLagos/BitcoinWallet` repository.

 ### Project Directory Structure